Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 5. Dry flat

-These five rules will go a long way.
+These five rules will take you a long way.

-Wool is a material that is not based on trends but on functionality.
-Its warmth, breathability and durability make it an excellent choice for both clothing and functional textiles.
-When cared for with respect for its properties – by washing infrequently, airing often and treating gently – it will serve its wearer for a long time.
+Wool is a material that relies on functionality, not trends.
+Its warmth, breathability, and durability make it an excellent choice for both clothing and home textiles.
+When wool is cared for with respect for its properties – by washing rarely, airing often, and handling gently – it will serve its user for a long time.

-When it comes to wool, ecology is not just a question of raw materials, but above all, its lifespan.
-A well-maintained wool product reduces the need for constant replacement and invites us to appreciate what is made to last.
+For wool, ecological responsibility is not just a raw material issue, but above all, a matter of lifespan.
+A well-maintained wool product reduces the need for constant replacement and encourages us to appreciate what is made to last.

 Does wool always itch?

-No. The itchiness of wool depends on the thickness of the fiber and how it is processed.
+No. The itchiness of wool depends on the fiber's thickness and processing.
 Finer wool feels softer, and layering reduces skin contact.

 Can wool be used all year round?

 Yes.
-Wool breathes and regulates heat, so it is also suitable for cool summer evenings and in-between seasons.
+Wool breathes and regulates temperature, making it suitable for cool summer evenings and transitional seasons as well.

 Why do wool clothes cost more?

-Wool is labor-intensive to produce, process, and manufacture.
+The production, processing, and manufacturing of wool are labor-intensive.
 The price often reflects the quality and lifespan of the material, not just the product itself.
-Handmade wool products may be more expensive, but they also last longer.
+Handmade wool products may be more expensive, but their lifespan is even longer.

 How can wool be repaired?

-Small holes and wear are often easy to repair.
-Many people prefer to repair their favorite wool rather than replace it with a new one – and that is precisely the strength of wool.
+Small holes and worn areas are often easy to patch.
+Many prefer to repair their favorite wool items rather than replace them – and that is wool's strength.

-Wool is not just a material, but a way of relating to clothing and everyday objects.
-It invites you to slow down, care for and appreciate what lasts.
+Wool is not just a material, but a way of approaching clothes and everyday objects.
+It invites us to slow down, care for, and appreciate what lasts.

-When you get to know wool at your leisure, it easily becomes a trusted everyday material – one you'll return to again and again.
+Once you get to know wool, it easily becomes a reliable everyday material – one you return to again and again.

 Back to blog